[Analysis] Why the EU anti-money laundering list is so short

 The money is even harder to trace after the bank trades the mixed pot/bond for other financial instruments on Asian markets.

-These instruments are traded again when Middle East markets wake up and once again when the sun rises on the City of London, a favoured final destination for mafia funds.
+These instruments are traded again when Middle East markets wake up and once again when the sun rises over the City of London, a favoured final destination for mafia funds.

-The main fiscal paradises were also too important for the functioning of the world economy for them to be shut down, Koutouzis said.
+The top fiscal paradises were also too important for the functioning of the world economy for them to be shut down, Koutouzis said.

-"You must remember, offshore banking centres were created by states, not by the mafia, or by money launderers.
+"You must remember, offshore banking centres were created by states, not by the mafia, or money launderers.
 They were created so that the thousands of billions of dollars that flow through them can be reintroduced into normal economies," he said.

 "We can't condemn what we invented, just because the mafia uses it too," he added.